Skip to main content

 Summer days at home.

 It's been raining a lot!
-We actually had two days that the rain came falling down the entire day.
+We actually had two days when the rain came falling down the entire day.
 It was dark and gloomy out.
 A few days before, we took a little trip out to Target.
 We picked up some puzzles and melty beads. -Their dollar aisle is amazing!
-We actually ended up throwing in a small simple kite.
+We actually ended up throwing in a small, simple kite.

 I hope you all have had a wonderful week.
 Enjoy your weekend with your family and cherish the simple moments!